- Adapted from the Cairn Adventurer’s Guide Adam Hensley, used with permission.

 - These rules are designed to be plug-n-play.
 Grab what you like and discard the rest.

 - These rules are not critical to the structure of the game and can be discarded or ignored at certain points in your game.

-A dungeon turn is 10 minutes.
+A dungeon turn is approximately 10 minutes.
 Dungeon exploration can be turned into a subsystem of managing resources, making strategic decisions, and structuring the dungeon crawl into a sort of mini-game.
 There is an element of pushing your luck as you spend more time searching, checking for hidden things, and lingering in dangerous locations.
 Time spent always has a cost, and that cost is provoking an encounter roll.
 These encounters can involve running into monsters, but can also challenge or reward the party in other ways.

-- Actions: The party decides what action to take. (e.g. moving, searching, listening, entering or exiting rooms).
+2. Actions: The party decides what action to take. (e.g. moving, searching, listening, entering or exiting rooms).

-- Description: GM describes & resolves what happens.
+3. Description: GM describes & resolves what happens.
 If encounters were rolled, they happen here.
 If (1) was rolled on the encounter die, make a reaction roll and proceed from there.

-- End of turn: GM updates time, and management of light, food, need to rest, or any sort of usage dice rolls can be made.
+4. End of turn: GM updates time, and management of light, food, need to rest, or any sort of usage dice rolls can be made.

-- Players can quickly move 600 ft. in a 10-minute turn.
+Players can move carefully about 200 ft. in a 10 minute turn.
+Players moving carefully spot signs of all traps.
+Traps should be designed to be disarmed or subverted with ingenuity and creative thinking using common sense and inventory.
+Players can quickly move 600 ft. in a 10-minute turn.
 Players moving quickly may get a chance to roll under WIL to notice a trap (GM discretion).
-Otherwise, they may trigger a trap (usually 1-2 on a d6, adjust as necessary for trap deadliness)
+Otherwise, they may trigger a trap if it is concealed (usually 1-2 on a d6, adjust as necessary for trap deadliness).